Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 The Bottom Line

-The 2026 PC market makes upgrading more attractive than building from scratch.
+The 2026 PC market makes upgrading more attractive than building from scratch, even with elevated component costs.
 The XFX Radeon RX 9070 OC is the single highest-impact upgrade for most systems — 16GB GDDR6, RDNA 4 ray tracing, and full backward compatibility with any PCIe slot.
-The WD Black SN7100 is the cheapest meaningful upgrade on this list and should be first on anyone’s shortlist.
+The WD Black SN7100 transforms system responsiveness for anyone still on mechanical or SATA storage.
 If you’re on AM5 and CPU-bound, the Ryzen 7 9800X3D closes the gap with a brand-new build without touching the rest of your system.